dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/json.md

 <img src="/static/snapshots/tutorial/json_2.jpeg" style="zoom:50%" />

 After typing the text "Key", then press "tab".
 The cursor will focus on "Value", and then you can type in the contents of "Value".
-This operation can help you focus on the content of "Key:Value" and similar like "excel".
+This operation can help you focus on the content of "Key:Value" and similar like Excel.

 Remark：This feature is only applicable to json in js files, not to json files.